Study on the Polluter Pays principle and Environmentally Harmful Subsidies

 The objective of this study is to support the Commission with the fitness check of the implementation of the 'polluter pays' principle and with the elaboration of a methodology for identifying environmentally harmful subsidies in the EU.

 The study team composed of RPA Europe, Logika Group, Metroeconomica and CEPS held an online workshop on 4 July 2023.
 The aim of the workshop was to exchange knowledge and ideas about the state of play in the 'polluter pays' principle implementation in the EU legislation and the use of public funds in the EU.
+Here you can download the workshop background paper, the event proceedings and presentation slides.

 09:00 – 09:30 Registration